montastic/montastic-api-doc/README.md

  - url
   - URL to monitor.
 E.g. http://www.daskeyboard.com/ or https://bob:secret@login.ibm.com:8080/login
  - name
-  - Name given to this checkpoint.
+  - Human / friendly name of this checkpoint.
 E.g. 'Website login page'.
  - grep-this
   - Keyword Montastic should check for.
 E.g. keyboard
  - grep-presence
   - true (default) | false: if true, Montastic checks the presence of <grep-this> keyword.
 If false, Montastic checks that the document does not contain the <grep-this> keyword.
  - id
-  - Unique id of a checkpoint.
-This is assigned automatically at checkpoint creation time.
+  - id of a checkpoint.
+This is unique number assigned automatically at checkpoint creation time.
  - is-monitoring-enabled
   - true | false: if true, Montastic monitors the checkpoint on a regular basis set by check-interval-id.
 If false, checkpoint is not monitored.
  - status